farhaven/mailfilter/readme.md

 ![Build](https://github.com/farhaven/mailfilter/workflows/Build/badge.svg)
 ![Lint](https://github.com/farhaven/mailfilter/workflows/Lint/badge.svg)

 This is a very simple Bayesian classifier for RFC2046-formatted mail.
+It runs as an HTTP server and uses POST requests as its interface.

 Here's how to use it: